sanzio30/sanzio/1131202Autobiography-master/README.md

 - 🎵 Listening to music

 **Education:**
 Second-year Computer Science and Information Engineering student at **National Kaohsiung University of Science and Technology (NKUST), Taiwan**

 **Goal:**
-To become a skilled programmer contributing to meaningful tech innovations
+To become a skilled programmer contributing to meaningful tech innovations.

+**Studying Abroad:**
+Currently pursuing my studies in Taiwan, gaining valuable international experience and broadening my perspective in the tech field.

 ---